dakeshi/framework-oriented-programming/Slides/slides.md

 ## __SOLID inspired__
 ![inline](images/stack-single-networking.png)

+^ Inspired: The first principle is SOLID inspired.
+^ Our frameworks should have a single responsibility and we must ensure it from the beginning.
+^ Keep these responsibility boundaries always in mind when working with your frameworks.
+^ Thus Networking should be responsible of offering the API access layer and defining the response models.
+^ If our API is an authenticated API the authentication flow could be also part of it.

 ---

 # 1. Single Responsibility
 ## __SOLID inspired__
 ![inline](images/stack-single-persistence.png)

+^ The responsibility of persistence for example would be including the access layer to CoreData and the models.
+The Keychain access layer could also be part of this Framework and later on we could extract it out to its own Framework.

 ---

 # Responsibility?
 ### __CoreData access layer?__

 ![fill](images/responsibility-gif.gif)

+^ Defining the responsibility is hard
+^ It changes over time when your framework evolves.
+^ A lot of questions might arise when defining when defining our Frameworks Responsibility.
+^ Where should the CoreData Access layer be?

 ---